dwkim78/upsilon/README.md

 These libraries (except pyFFTW) will be automatically installed if your machines do not have them yet.

-UPSILoN possibly works
+UPSILoN possibly works with older version of Python, Numpy, and Scipy but you must have the latest version of scikit-learn (i.e. 0.16.1+).

-with older version of Python, Numpy, and Scipy but you must have the latest version of scikit-learn (i.e. 0.16.1+).
+In the case you have encounter errors installing these libraries, try to install them individually.
+Your machine may not have neccessary other libraries that the above libraries require.

 ## 2. Installation